U.S. Senator Elizabeth Warren Is 2017 Commencement Speaker

 She has written more than 100 articles and 10 books, including three national best-sellers: A Fighting Chance, The Two-Income Trap, and All Your Worth.
 National Law Journal named her one of the most influential people in the world three times, and she has been honored by the Massachusetts Women's Bar Association with the Lelia J. Robinson Award.
 She is a graduate of the University of Houston and Rutgers School of Law.

-Dr. Valora Washington is CEO of the Council for Professional Recognition, the nation's largest credentialing organization for early childhood educators.
+Dr. Valora Washington is President and CEO of the Council for Professional Recognition, the nation's largest credentialing organization for early childhood educators.
 Throughout her career, Dr. Washington has co-created high-impact institutions targeting policy change in higher education and local, state, and federal government, including Michigan's Children, the Early Childhood Funders Collaborative, and The CAYL Institute.

 Frequently tapped for senior-level service, Dr. Washington served as Co-Chair of the Massachusetts Governor's School Readiness Commission, Board Chair for Voices for America's Children, Co-Chair of the National Head Start Association Commission, and as a member of numerous task forces and boards, including those of Wheelock College and the Boston Children's Museum.
 She was formerly a vice president of the W.K.
 Kellogg Foundation, vice president at Antioch College, associate dean at American University, and a tenured faculty member at the University of North Carolina at Chapel Hill.